decretist/ICMCL17/proceedings/ICMCL17.markdown

 second half of C.2 q.3 d.p.c.8.[^18] Winroth traced the development of the idea of infamy by traditional methods; this project traced the development of the idea of calumny using distant reading.
-However, both point to C.2 q.3 as significant for the incorporation of teachings from Justinianic Roman law in the second recension of the *Decretum*.
+However, both point to C.2 q.3 as significant for the reception of teachings from Justinianic Roman law in the second recension of the *Decretum*.

 Is it enough?
 No.